New York City ethnic enclaves: Manhattan

 The early settlers of Manhattan's Chinatown were mostly from Hong Kong and from Taishan of the Guangdong Province of China, which are Cantonese-speaking, and also from Shanghai.
 They form most of the Chinese population of the area surrounded by Mott and Canal Streets.
 The later settlers, from Fuzhou, Fujian, form the Chinese population of the area bounded by East Broadway.
 Chinatown's modern borders are roughly Grand Street on the north, Broadway on the west, Chrystie Street on the east, and East Broadway to the south.
 Little Fuzhou, a prime destination status for immigrants from the Fujian Province of China, is another, Fuzhouese, enclave in Chinatown and the Lower East Side of Manhattan.
 Manhattan's Little Fuzhou is centered on the street of East Broadway.
 The neighborhood is named for the western portion of the street, which is primarily populated by mainland Chinese immigrants, (primarily Foochowese from Fuzhou, Fujian).
 The smaller, eastern portion has traditionally been home to a large number of Jews, Puerto Ricans, and African Americans.

+In recent years, however, the Chinese population in Manhattan's Chinatown has been declining due to gentrification and the reduction in new Chinese immigrants, mainly as a result of deteriorating relations between China and the United States.